|

-A band with a rather
+A band with a rather unusual

-young guys (Andy McCluskey and Paul Humphreys) were accompanied by the
+guys (Andy McCluskey and Paul Humphreys) were accompanied by the

 faithful Winston, their 4 track TEAC tape machine.
 Within just over a